dibyendumajumdar/simpledbm/simpledbm-docs/docs/database-api.rst

 scan may not be able to reposition itself on exactly the same location.

+*Note that the cursor restoe functionality has not been tested thoroughly in the current release of SimpleDBM_.*

 ------------------
 Tables and Indexes
 ------------------

-SimpleDBM provides support for tables with variable length rows.
+SimpleDBM_ provides support for tables with variable length rows.
 Tables can have associated BTree indexes.
 In this section we shall see how to create new tables and indexes and how to use them.

 Limitations
 ===========

-SimpleDBM supports creating tables and indexes but there are some limitations at present that you need to be aware of.
+SimpleDBM_ supports creating tables and indexes but there are some limitations at present that you need to be aware of.

 * All indexes required for the table must be defined at the time of table